What Do Dentists Use to Numb Your Mouth? Dental Anesthesia Explained

 Common fears and misconceptions about dental anaesthesia

+A lot of people are scared of the needle.
 Fear among patients is common concerning painful injections during treatment or a previous bad experience with dental anaesthesia due to a burning sensation, lack of numbing gel, or dentist’s inexperience.
 Skilled dentists can alleviate discomfort with numbing gels.

 Types of Dental Anaesthesia